 A caller should only be put on hold as a last resort.
 If a staff member absolutely cannot take a call, they need to at least politely answer the phone and ask the caller if they can be placed on hold.
 Most importantly, give the caller the time to respond.
 Small courtesies like this can go a long way to helping the caller feel more relaxed and willing to wait on hold.

-The general rule of thumb regarding a time frame to leave a caller on hold is no longer than one minute.
+The general rule of thumb is to leave a caller on hold for a wait time less than one minute.
 If their hold ends up being longer than that, briefly return to the customer on hold and explain the situation and give them an option to continue to hold or to receive a return call.

 5. End the Call Properly